pinimize/laravel-compression-and-archive/docs/compression.md

 <a name="compressing-strings"></a>
 ### Compressing Strings

-To compress a string, you can use the `string` method:
+To compress data to a string, you can use the `string` method.

 ```php
 use Illuminate\Support\Facades\Compression;